 Are you looking for things to do in Youngstown Ohio?

-You have definitely come to the right place.
+You have come to the right place.
 I am an Ohio girl through and through.
 I was born and raised in Youngstown.

 Youngstown is located in northeast Ohio, halfway between New York City and Chicago via Interstate 80.
-It is about one hour southeast of Cleveland and one hour northwest of Pittsburgh.

-Situated in the American “rust belt” Youngstown was once best known as a center of steel production.
-However, Youngstown has reinvented itself into a once again culturally vibrant city now that the steel industry has fallen into decline.
+Situated in the American “Rust Belt,” Youngstown was once best known as a center of steel production.

 Here I have listed for you my favorite 18 things to do in Youngstown Ohio.
-I hope you will love my hometown as much as I do.

-18 Things To Do In Youngstown Ohio
+18 Things To Do In Youngstown, Ohio

 Mill Creek Park Is Youngstown’s Hidden Gem

-Officially known as Mill Creek MetroParks, this city park is around 4,400 acres and regarded as one of the largest metropolitan parks in the United States.
-Yup, just one of many cool facts about Ohio for you.
+Officially known as Mill Creek MetroParks, this city park is around 4,400 acres and is regarded as one of the largest metropolitan parks in the United States.

 Fellowship Riverside Gardens is a public garden at the northern end of the park.